RonFrancesca/Computacional-Music-Creativity/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-In order to run the code you need to install the pure data: https://puredata.info/downloads
+In order to run the code you need to install the Pure Data: https://puredata.info/downloads

 In order to use all the patches correctly, you should install the following library: